-Icons accompanying stories on the New York Times Web site enlist customers to spread the word about products and services, user to user, like a virus.
+- Icons accompanying stories on the New York Times Web site enlist customers to spread the word about products and services, user to user, like a virus. - 11.
+The symbolic embodiment of all the information connected with a product or service. - 12.
+Leveraging consumers to promote a product or service.